petergeoghegan/pg_hexedit/README.md

 care of adding convenience offsets to the wxHexEditor cache, which can be used to quickly locate internal pages of a B-Tree, for example.

-A `psql` installation should be within your $PATH when the scripts are invoked; psql environment variables like $PGDATABASE can be set, to control what database is opened by wxHexEditor, and other such standard details.
-Like pg_filedump, pg_hexeditor is actually perfectly capable of running without a running server.
-It is often more convenient to invoke the script this way, though.
+`psql` should be within your $PATH when the scripts are invoked. libpq environment variables like $PGDATABASE can be set within the `hexedit.cfg` file.
+These control what database is opened by wxHexEditor, and other such standard details.
+Note that just like pg_filedump, pg_hexeditor has no dependency on a running server, and is generally safer to use offline, despite the fact that it is typically used online.
+It is convenient to invoke wxHexEditor using the scripts provided during analysis of *in situ* issues, or when learning about PostgreSQL internals.

 Having a PostgreSQL relfilenode file open in a hex editor __risks data corruption__, especially when the PostgreSQL server is actually running